AnderwanSAM/CSI4107/README.md

 To test the installation:

-Open your Python IDE or the CLI interface (whichever you use normally) Type import nltk and press enter if no message of missing nltk is shown then nltk is installed on your computer.
+Open your Python IDE or the CLI interface (whichever you use normally) Type `import nltk` and press enter.
+If no message of missing nltk is shown then nltk is installed on your computer.

 After installation, nltk also provides test datasets to work within Natural Language Processing.
+One of them (punkt) is used in this project

 You can download it by using the following commands in Python: